GreyShadow46/Recommend-Me-a-Movie/README.md

-This is a Movie Recommendation System that I made as a final year project
+This is a Movie Recommendation System that I made as a final year project.
+The program is only runnable currently as a Node.JS app.
+If you wish to view it clone the repository and make sure Node.JS is installed.
+Then open a terminal with the root of the folder which is called Final Year Project.
+Then type in 'node app.js' in the terminal and go to 127.0.0.1:8080 in your web address bar to view the website.